htutarkar67/ICT111-WatchMate-MVP/README.md

 * Searching takes too much time: Many respondents reported spending a long time looking for a movie before making a decision.
 * Recommendations are not always relevant: Existing recommendation systems often suggest movies that do not match user interests.
 * Users want personalized suggestions: Respondents preferred recommendations based on their favorite genres, actors, and viewing preferences.
+Updated Problem Statement

+Movie viewers often struggle to find movies that match their interests because streaming platforms offer a large number of choices.
+Existing recommendation methods, including social media, online reviews, and platform-generated suggestions, are often time-consuming or insufficiently personalized.
+As a result, users experience frustration, decision fatigue, and difficulty discovering suitable movies.

+Decision for Next Step

+The team has decided to proceed with the current problem direction and continue developing the WatchMate Movie Recommendation System based on validated customer evidence.